microsoft/FluidFramework/packages/dds/tree/docs/undo/README.md

 Conceptually, an undo edit starts as a very abstract and succinct intention:
 "Undo changes from prior change _\<revision-tag\>_".
-It ultimately needs to be converted into a more concrete and verbose description of what changes the undo entails (e.g., "delete the node at this path").
+It ultimately needs to be converted into a concrete description of how the undo changes the current state of the document (e.g., "delete the node at this path").
-This concrete form is the one that the application code (commonly the Forest code) is able to process.
+The application (typically through Forest) is able to process this concrete form, represented as a delta.

 One key design question is:
 what form should the undo edit be in when it is sent by the issuing client to the sequencing service?